networkteam/nwt-frontend-scripts/README.md

 * **baseStyles**: Styles from basePackage (%BASEROOT%/Resources/Private/Scss use e.g `~baseStyles/main` to import main.scss)
 * **modernizr**: Auto-Generated modernizr file (see below)

-## Icon Font
+## Icon Sprite

-Every SVG-File located in `%BASEROOT%/Resources/Private/Iconfont` will be included in an automatically generated Icon-Font.
-The Font-Files will be stored in `%BASEROOT%/Resources/Private/Fonts` and a SCSS-File can be found in `%BASEROOT%/Resources/Private/Scss/0_Base/Icons.scss`.
-This SCSS-File already includes the `@font-face` rules, classes for the icons to add a before-Element with the icon (`.icon-%FILENAME%`) and also a mixin to use the icon on every element (`@include icon(%FILENAME%)`).
+Every SVG-File located in `%BASEROOT%/Resources/Private/Icons` will be included in an automatically generated Svgsprite.
+The Font-Files will be stored in `%BASEROOT%/Resources/Public/Dist` and a SCSS-File can be found in `%BASEROOT%/Resources/Private/Scss/_sprite.scss`.
+This SCSS-File includes the mixins to use the icon on every element (`@include sprite(%FILENAME%)`) although this is way is not encouraged due to repeated server requests.

-To prevent IconFont from being built, use the `--noIconFont` Flag in your npm tasks
+To prevent Iconsprite from being built, use the `--noIconSprite` Flag in your npm tasks

 ## Add own configuration